Employer of Record (EOR) Guide - Benefits & Risks

 As we have discussed above, labor laws can vary greatly from country to country or even state to state – and these often get updated to accommodate new ways of working.
 It is not always possible to be conversant with the changing laws of every country – especially if you happen to be a small or medium business without the benefit of an extensive (and expensive) legal team.

 An EOR takes over complete responsibility of compliance.
 If any laws are updated, it is their responsibility to notify you of the changes in your obligations as an employer.
 What’s more – if they fail to do so, or if there are any compliance issues down the line, it is the EOR, and not your company, who will be held liable.
-So you can truly be guaranteed your peace of mind as you venture into a new and unfamiliar geography.
+So one of the many employer of record benefits is that you can truly be guaranteed your peace of mind as you venture into a new and unfamiliar geography.

 It helps reduce risks